eclipse-agents/eclipse-agents/README.md

 ### Future Considerations

-1. Mechanism for shell-shared MCP Clients to invoke MCP tools as Java calls rather than HTTP calls, removing the need for HTTP endpoints when consumed internally.
+1. Mechanism for shell-shared MCP Clients to invoke MCP tools as Java calls rather than HTTP calls, removing the need for HTTP endpoints when consumed internally and hand registration of MCP endpoints into co-installed MCP clients.
 2. Preferences to
     1. Enable/Disable MCP Servers and Tools
     2. Override the default HTTP port